The Secret of the Border Crossing and the Infinite Light Hidden in the Letters

 Opening the Choked Throat

 Sometimes a person feels that he is in a state of "my throat is parched."
 He cannot manage to get the words out of his mouth.
-It is brought down in the book 'Emek HaMelech' that the word "Garon" (throat) has the same gematria (numerical value) as three times the Divine Name 'Elokim'.
-When the Name 'Havayah' (the Tetragrammaton) does not illuminate, and the Name 'Elokim' is not connected to it, a person feels choked in his throat.
+It is brought down in the book Emek HaMelech that the word "Garon" (throat) has the same numerical value (gematria) as three times the Divine Name 'Elokim'.
+When the Name 'Havayah' (the Tetragrammaton) does not illuminate, and the Name 'Elokim' is not connected to it, the person feels choked in his throat.
 The spiritual work is to connect the three times the Name 'Elokim' in the throat with three times the Name 'Havayah'.

 The Infinite Distance Between the Letters

-Rabbi Pinchas of Koretz adds a tremendous foundational principle: naturally, no person truly has the desire to start.
+Rabbi Pinchas of Koretz adds a tremendous foundational principle: naturally, no person truly has the desire to begin.
 Why does he come anyway?
 Because he believes and knows that one must put on tefillin and one must stand before Hashem.
 But from the perspective of natural feeling, the desire is lacking.

 Treasures of Millions in Every Letter

-Part 1 of 4 — Class No. 27
+Part 1 of 4 — Lesson No. 27